edina/Notebook-exemplars-for-GLOW-users/README.md

 ![image](https://user-images.githubusercontent.com/62135461/117043305-f5307480-ad04-11eb-9e9b-34653c00e679.png)

-These notebooks were authored by Alexandru Hau and James Stix.
+Authors and acknowledgements

+Alexandru Hau - Student Coding Experience Intern for Noteable, Edina

 If you have any questions or would like to find out more about Noteable please visit www.noteable.edina.ac.uk.